telerik/ajax-docs/api/server/Telerik.Web.UI/RadRibbonBar.md

                         eventArgs with 2 properties:get_button() - the instance of the button which is clicked;get_domEvent().

-###  OnClientSplitButtonClicked `String`
+###  OnClientToggleListToggled `String`

 Gets or sets a value indicating the client-side event handler that is called
-            after a button inside of a split button is clicked.
-The event is passed the point for conditional cancel of the button clicking.
+            after a toggle button inside of ToggleList is clicked.
+The event is passed the point for conditional cancel of the toggle list's toggle-state change.

 #### Remarks
-Use the OnClientSplitButtonClicked property to specify a
+Use the OnClientToggleListToggled property to specify a
-                JavaScript function that is executed after a button inside of a split button is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
+                JavaScript function that is executed after a toggle button inside of a ToggleList is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 2 properties:get_button() - the instance of the button which is clicked;get_domEvent().

-###  OnClientMenuItemClicking `String`

-Gets or sets a value indicating the client-side event handler that is called
-            after a menu item is clicked.
-The event serves as a point for conditional cancel of the menu item clicking.

-#### Remarks
-Use the OnClientMenuItemClicking property to specify a
-                JavaScript function that is executed after a menu item is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 2 properties:get_item() - the instance of the menu item which is clicked;get_domEvent().

-###  OnClientMenuItemClicked `String`

-Gets or sets a value indicating the client-side event handler that is called
-            after a menu item is clicked.
-The event is passed the point for conditional cancel of the menu item clicking.

-#### Remarks
-Use the OnClientMenuItemClicked property to specify a
-                JavaScript function that is executed after a menu item is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 2 properties:get_item() - the instance of the menu item which is clicked;get_domEvent().

-###  OnClientLauncherClicking `String`

-Gets or sets a value indicating the client-side event handler that is called
-            after the group launcher is clicked.
-The event serves as a point for conditional cancel of the group launcher clicking.

-#### Remarks
-Use the OnClientLauncherClicking property to specify a
-                JavaScript function that is executed after a group launcher is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 2 properties:get_group() - the instance of the group which launcher is clicked;get_domEvent().

-###  OnClientLauncherClicked `String`

-Gets or sets a value indicating the client-side event handler that is called
-            after the group launcher is clicked.
-The event is passed the point for conditional cancel of the group launcher clicking.

-#### Remarks
-Use the OnClientLauncherClicked property to specify a
-                JavaScript function that is executed after a group launcher is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 2 properties:get_group() - the instance of the group which launcher is clicked;get_domEvent().

-###  OnClientButtonToggling `String`

-Gets or sets a value indicating the client-side event handler that is called
-            after a toggle button is clicked.
-The event serves as a point for conditional cancel of the button's toggling.

-#### Remarks
-Use the OnClientButtonToggling property to specify a
-                JavaScript function that is executed after a toggle button is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 2 properties:get_button() - the instance of the toggle button which is clicked;get_domEvent().

-###  OnClientButtonToggled `String`

-Gets or sets a value indicating the client-side event handler that is called
-            after a toggle button is clicked.
-The event is passed the point for conditional cancel of the button's toggling.

-#### Remarks
-Use the OnClientButtonToggled property to specify a
-                JavaScript function that is executed after a toggle button is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
                         eventArgs with 2 properties:get_button() - the instance of the toggle button which is clicked;get_domEvent().